awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.as.md

-# Auto Scaling group for Your Elastic Beanstalk Environment<a name="using-features.managing.as"></a>
+# Auto Scaling group for your Elastic Beanstalk environment<a name="using-features.managing.as"></a>

 Your AWS Elastic Beanstalk environment includes an *Auto Scaling group* that manages the [Amazon EC2 instances](using-features.managing.ec2.md) in your environment\.
 In a single\-instance environment, the Auto Scaling group ensures that there is always one instance running\.
 In a load balanced environment, you configure the group with a range of instances to run, and Auto Scaling adds or removes instances as needed, based on load\.